eda-ricercatore/admin-notes/skill-set/interesting-markets/bio-biochem-biotech-pharma.md

 	- engineering lab-on-chips, LoCs
 	- engineering digital microfluidics, DMFs
 + Discrimination of commensals and pathogens by gut neuronal circuits.
++ Good understanding of high-throughput single cell assays such as single cell transcriptomics, single-cell epigenomics, FACS, and CyTOF.
++ Experience with RNA-seq, ATAC-seq and/or ChIP-seq experiments and data at the single cell level.
 + skill set:
 	- BLAH.
 + skill set: